State of the World from NPR-logo

 Ask host to enable sharing for playback control

-After being hunted to near extinction, wolves have made a population comeback in recent decades with the help of conservation efforts.
+In this encore episode, we hear about the return of wolves to Europe.
+After being hunted to near extinction, they have made a population comeback in recent decades with the help of conservation efforts.
 Now, the country with the most wolves in Europe is Italy.
-Our correspondent in Rome set's out for the Italian forest with an organization that takes small groups to try to see wolves in the wild.
+Our correspondent in Rome sets out for the Italian forest with an organization that takes small groups to try to see wolves in the wild.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Duration:00:08:29